Insulin detemir (By injection)

 - Your healthcare provider will work with you to personalize your dose and treatment based on your insulin needs and lifestyle.
 You will be taught how to give yourself the injections.
 Make sure you understand all instructions.
 Ask the doctor, nurse, or pharmacist if you have questions.

 - Always double-check both the concentration (strength) of your insulin and your dose.
 Concentration and dose are not the same.
 The dose is how many units of insulin you will use.
 The concentration tells how many units of insulin are in each milliliter (mL), such as 100 units/mL (U-100), but this does not mean you will use 100 units at a time.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - If you use insulin once a day, it is best to use it at about the same time every day.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

-- The insulin solution should look clear and colorless.
-Do not use this medicine if it is cloudy or thick.
+- Do not mix this insulin with any other type of insulin.
+The insulin should be clear and colorless.
+Do not use it if it is cloudy or colored.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.